 The program provides the opportunity for clients to visit local corporations and businesses to meet with other professionals.

-This program is available six times throughout the year (July, September, November, January, March, and May).
+This program is available six times throughout the year (January, March, May, July, September, November).
 Flexible scheduling is permitted.

-For more information contact: Baerbel Schumacher, Special Programs Manager (Baerbel@udel.edu).
+For more information contact: Baerbel Schumacher, Assistant Director of International Programs at Baerbel@udel.edu.

 |Room and food (estimate)||1,200|